this isn’t my first rodeo.

 i know my stuff.

-For so long I took courses and trainings and listened to people that seemed to be farther along the journey than I, trying to replicate what they were doing and follow their experience instead of my own.
+For so long I took courses and trainings and listened to people who seemed to be farther along the journey than I, trying to replicate what they were doing and follow their experience instead of my own.
 I even put myself in support roles inside many of their businesses.
 Somewhere along the way though, I realized that those people were coming to me for advice.
-They may have been big names in their industries or generating massive revenue, but they didn’t have all the answers, and I soon realize that I had something to contribute that could really make a difference in their business and in their life.
+They may have been generating massive success and revenue, but they didn’t have all the answers, and I soon realize that I had something to contribute that could really make a difference in their business and in their life.

 i’m a healer.